 - Educational materials like books, websites, and pamphlets.

-- Healthcare providers, like doctors and specialists, can help you on your journey.
+- Healthcare providers, like doctors, dieticians, and other specialists, can help you on your journey.